 That said, betting on stocks that are expected to beat earnings expectations does increase the odds of success.
 This is why it's worth checking a company's Earnings ESP and Zacks Rank ahead of its quarterly release.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

 SciPlay doesn't appear a compelling earnings-beat candidate.
 However, investors should pay attention to other factors too for betting on this stock or staying away from it ahead of its earnings release.

 An Industry Player's Expected Results

-Another stock from the Zacks Gaming industry, Penn National Gaming (PENN), is soon expected to post earnings of $0.51 per share for the quarter ended June 2022.
-This estimate indicates a year-over-year change of -56.4%.
-Revenues for the quarter are expected to be $1.6 billion, up 3.3% from the year-ago quarter.
+Playtika Holding (PLTK), another stock in the Zacks Gaming industry, is expected to report earnings per share of $0.20 for the quarter ended September 2022.
+This estimate points to no change from the year-ago quarter.
+Revenues for the quarter are expected to be $482.68 million, down 24.1% from the year-ago quarter.

-When combined with a Zacks Rank of #3 (Hold), this Earnings ESP indicates that Penn National Gaming will most likely beat the consensus EPS estimate.
+This Earnings ESP, combined with its Zacks Rank #2 (Buy), suggests that Playtika will most likely beat the consensus EPS estimate.
 Over the last four quarters, the company surpassed EPS estimates just once.

 Stay on top of upcoming earnings announcements with the Zacks Earnings Calendar.